Biologic Mechanisms of Early Exercise After Intracerebral Hemorrhage (BEACH)

 Day 1 of study

 The modified Rankin score will be used to measure function in terms of activities of daily living after stroke.
 A six-point ordinal scale (0-6) with lower scores indicating less disability and higher scores indicating increasingly severe disability.
 A score of 6 indicates death.
+Reporting the frequency of each score category.

 The modified Rankin score will be used to measure function in terms of activities of daily living after stroke.
 A six-point ordinal scale (0-6) with lower scores indicating less disability and higher scores indicating increasingly severe disability.
 A score of 6 indicates death.
+Change in functional status was calculated by subtracting the first score (discharge) from the second score (90 day assessment).

-Change in muscle strength as assessed by the Medical Research Council Sum (MRCS) Score
+Change in Muscle Strength as Assessed by the Medical Research Council Sum (MRCS) Score

 The MRCS will be used to measure muscle strength over time.
 The instrument is a 60 point scale indicating muscle strength in 6 muscle groups.
 Three muscle groups each on the right and left upper extremities and three each in the right and left lower extremities.
 Each muscle group is scored from 0-5 out of a possible 5 points.
 A composite score with a maximum of 60 is produced, 30 points can be achieved for each side of the body.

-Ability to perform activities of daily living as assessed by the Barthel Index
+Ability to Perform Activities of Daily Living as Assessed by the Barthel Index

-Health status as assessed by the Stroke Impact Scale version 3.0
+Health Status as Assessed by the Stroke Impact Scale Version 3.0

 Time Frame: During the 30-day follow up visit